rustyrussell/bolts/12-offer-encoding.md

-A signature is unnecessary, and makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted) since the `offer_id` already covers all the non-signature fields.
+A signature is unnecessary, and makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given since the request includes all the non-signature fields.

 # Invoice Requests

-Invoice Requests are a request for an invoice; the human-readable prefix for invoices is `lnr`.
-It mirrors all the fields from the offer, except `offer_send_invoice` which cannot cause invoice_requests.
+Invoice Requests are a request for an invoice; the human-readable prefix for invoice requests is `lnr`.

+There are two similar-looking uses for invoice requests, which are almost identical from a workflow perspective, but are quite different from a user's point of view.

+One is a response to an offer; this contains the `offer_node_id` and all other offer details, and is generally received over an onion
+message: if it's valid and refers to a known offer, the response is generally to reply with an `invoice` using the `reply_path` field of the onion message.

+The second case is publishing an `invoice_request` without an offer, such as via QR code.
+The contains no `offer_node_id` (using the `invoice_request_payer_id` instead, as it in the one paying), and the other offer fields are filled by the creator of the `invoice_request`, forming a kind of offer-to-send-money.

 Note: the `invoice_request_metadata` is numbered 0 (not in the 80-159 range for other invoice_request fields) as this is the first TLV element, which ensures payer-provided entropy is used in hashing for [Signature Calculation](#signature-calculation).

 ## TLV Fields for `invoice_request`